The Bethe Ansatz as a Quantum Circuit: Free fermion circuits

 with parameters given by

-For free fermion models, there is evidence \cite{Sopena22} that the same layer of $F_{jk}$ unitaries reproduces all symmetry sectors.
-Namely, long and short gates $P_k$ admit respectively the efficient decomposition Although this decomposition appears similar to \eqref{BA11}, it is considerably more intricate.
-Contrary to the $R$ matrices, which depend on a single magnon momentum, \eqref{parameters} implies that $F_{kj}$ depends on $p_1,\ldots,p_j$.
+For free fermion models, there is evidence~\cite{Sopena22} that the same layer of $F_{jk}$ unitaries reproduces all symmetry sectors, for which we provide here the analytical expressions.
+Namely, long and short gates $P_k$ admit respectively the efficient decomposition

+Although this decomposition appears similar to~\eqref{BA11}, it is considerably more intricate.
+Contrary to the $R$ matrices, which depend on a single magnon momentum,~\eqref{parameters} implies that $F_{kj}$ depends on $p_1,\ldots,p_j$.
 As in the general case, the short gates require adjustments.
-It is easy to see from \eqref{nested} that a single qubit unitary acting on the rightmost qubit needs to be added to the $F_{jk}$ layer.
+It is easy to see from~\eqref{nested} that a single qubit unitary acting on the rightmost qubit needs to be added to the $F_{jk}$ layer.
 The gate $U_k$ is diagonal and acts trivially when the rightmost qubit is in $\ket{0}$.
-When this qubit is in $\ket{1}$, it gets multiplied by $u_{kk+1}$ defined as in \eqref{parameters}, which unitarity ensures to be a phase.
+When this qubit is in $\ket{1}$, it gets multiplied by $u_{kk+1}$ defined as in~\eqref{parameters}, which unitarity ensures to be a phase.

-The decomposition \eqref{free1} means that $r=1$, associated to one-magnon configurations, contains the complete dynamical information of the model.
+The decomposition~\eqref{free1} means that $r=1$, associated to one-magnon configurations, contains the complete dynamical information of the model.
 It is a very natural statement in the absence of interaction.
-Moreover, the matrices $F_{kj}$ are a $U(1)$ preserving restriction of the so-called matchgates \cite{Josza09,Kraus11}, which are ubiquitous in the circuit realisation of free fermion models.
-In spite of that, it turns out that a complete analytical proof of \eqref{free1} is technically involved.
-In \cite{Sopena22} it was obtained for states with up to three magnons, while successful numerically tests were carried out for a larger number of magnons.
+Moreover, the matrices $F_{kj}$ are a $U(1)$ preserving restriction of the so-called matchgates~\cite{Josza09,Kraus11}, which are ubiquitous in the circuit realisation of free fermion models.
+In spite of that, it turns out that a complete analytical proof of~\eqref{free1} is technically involved.
+In~\cite{Sopena22} it was obtained for states with up to three magnons, while successful numerically tests were carried out for a larger number of magnons.
 A related result holds at the level of overlap matrices.
 In the free fermion limit, they reduce to determinants of inner products of one-magnon states

 with $a=(n_1,\ldots,n_r)$ and $b=(m_1,\ldots,m_r)$.
 This equation is just a consequence of Wick's theorem.
-Since overlap matrices are central to the construction of the ABC gates, \eqref{Crfree} is an important ingredient in the proof of their matchgate decomposition.
-It is actually the difficulty of operating with the previous expression that prevented us from obtaining the general proof of \eqref{free1}.
+Since overlap matrices are central to the construction of the ABC gates,~\eqref{Crfree} is an important ingredient in the proof of their matchgate decomposition.
+It is actually the difficulty of operating with the previous expression that prevented us from obtaining the general proof of~\eqref{free1}.